Before You Arrive

 Should your child become ill at camp and is unable to participate in the normal camp activities for longer than one day, we will contact you to advise you of the steps we’ve taken to alleviate the illness.

-Cell phones generally don’t work at camp.
-Campers are not allowed to make or receive calls or text to/from their cell phone.
-The exception to this is when we go to Carmel in a two week session.
+Cell phones are not allowed at camp.
+Campers arriving by plane who will need their cell phone in transit will leave their cell phones in the Office safe during their stay at camp.
 We choose to have a landline phone at Camp so that campers may call home if they wish, and we make the phone available Wednesday late afternoon of the first week of each session.
-We have 1 camper phone and 50 campers so….campers are limited to making or receiving 2 calls per day, with each call limited to 5 minutes.
-The phone is available from 7:30am to 7:30pm.
-It’s generally best that parents not call their campers unless their camper has called and left a message asking for a call….no is good news.
+The phone is then available from 3:30pm to 7:15pm every day for the rest of the session.
+We have 1 camper phone and 52 campers so….campers are limited to making or receiving 2 calls per day, with each call limited to 5 minutes.
+Leaving a message counts as a call.
 If you call your camper one of three things will most likely occur: no one will answer because all the campers are involved in activities; the phone is busy; or a camper answers and attempts to get your child to the phone.
-The phone does not accept any coins so it is only accessible for long distance calls with a phone card or by calling collect.
-We encourage families to provide their campers with a phone card.
+The phone requires a phone card to make outgoing long distance calls, and we have them for sale for $6.00 in the pro shop.
 The Office phone line does not take messages for campers.

-Unless you are out of the country, please don’t send faxes or e-mails to campers as our setting is rural with limited phone lines and satellite internet access in the Office only (not high speed).
+Parents can send one-way emails to campers that we will print out and give to the campers.
 Most campers don’t receive care packages but those that do are required to open them in the Office and any food or drinks are removed because we don’t allow them in the rooms.
-Campers love receiving letters
+Campers love receiving letters.

 Because we are further inland than Carmel and at 1200 feet elevation, we have wider temperature ranges than the coast.
 Our average maximum and minimum temperatures over the past few summers are as follows: June – 77 and 46; July - 87 and 52; August – 88 and 51.
 Although it gets warm during the day, the temperature always drops as the sun goes down.
 It is highly unusual to have rain.